 In terms of your urinary system, the kidneys are a 24-hour powerhouse of activity.
 Every day, your two kidneys filter about 120 to 150 quarts of blood to produce about one to two quarts of urine, composed of wastes and extra fluid.

-To help keep your kidneys functioning at their optimal level, Dr. Gnessin offers these seven proactive rules to follow:
+To help keep your kidneys functioning at their optimal level, Dr. Gnessin offers these seven rules:

 - Drink up.
 “To dilute urine and keep kidneys clear of toxins in the body, drink two liters of fluid a day – about 32 ounces,” he says.
 “If someone has a history of kidney stones, we recommend drinking 2.5 liters – about 40 ounces – of water daily to reduce the risk of forming new stones.
 That’s because kidney stones are made of crystals that form together when their concentration is high.
 Drinking enough liquids dilutes the urine and prevents the aggregation of those crystals.”

-- Halt the salt: Shake the salt habit.
+- Shake the salt habit.
 Too much salt in your body makes your kidneys work extra hard to restore a balance of electrolytes and fluids.
 Consistently high salt levels damage your kidneys and impair long-term kidney function.

-The recommended daily salt intake is 1500-2000 mg of sodium – about one teaspoon – per day.
+The recommended daily salt intake is 1,500 to 2,000 mg of sodium – about one teaspoon – per day.
 So stay away from hidden salt mines found in deli meats, movie popcorn, frozen meals, fast foods and processed foods.

 - Limit over-the-counter meds.
-NSAIDs (non-steroidal anti-inflammatory drugs) – like Ibuprofen, Aleve, Advil, Celebrex, Voltaren, Motrin IB and higher-dose aspirin – don’t pose a serious danger if your kidneys are healthy and if they're used for emergencies only.
+NSAIDs (non-steroidal anti-inflammatory drugs) like Ibuprofen, Aleve, Advil, Celebrex, Voltaren, Motrin IB and higher-dose aspirin don’t pose a serious danger if your kidneys are healthy and if they're used fonce in awhile.
 However, consistent, daily use of NSAIDs can cause kidney damage.
 Dr. Gnessin recommends people take the recommended dose of an anti-inflammatory drug for only about five consecutive days.
 After that, it’s time to check with a medical professional about your malady.

 - Monitor your blood pressure and sugar levels.
 High blood pressure and diabetes are two of the top causes of kidney damage.
 Experts recommend that if you have diabetes and hypertension, your kidney function should be regularly checked.
 And if you are obese and have a family history of kidney disease, your kidney function should be checked routinely as well.